 Moses came in as parks commissioner in 1934 and one of his earliest projects was to incorporate his interest in the “circumferential parkway” plan (now the Belt Parkway) with the work on Shore Road.
 “Men working under the C.W.A. are now engaged in filling in sections of Shore Road Park as the first steps in the construction of the highway,” the Eagle reported in February 1934.
 “The lower level of Shore Road would be used in the construction of the highway, and the upper level now in use as a drive would remain as it is.
 In anticipation of the construction of a waterfront roadway large quantities of fill dredged from the Narrows was deposited along the shore…several years ago.”

-Several months later, local residents petitioned for improvements, such as stairways every few blocks to connect the drive to the parks.
+Later in 1934, local residents petitioned for improvements to Moses’s work, such as stairways every few blocks to connect the drive to the parks.
 “At the present time persons on the upper level can’t descend to the lower stretches of the parklands with safety except at 69th St. and at 83d St., where there are paths,” the Eagle reported.
 “Along the rest of the drive…persons can’t reach the lower level without risking injury by descending the bluffs.”
 Residents also asked for more comfort stations.
 “At present there is only one…located on the upper level, near the foot of 3d Ave.”
 (It still stands, and is popular with homeless people.)
 Such requests were accommodated—today, Shore Road Park is accessible at points all along Shore Road, and there are at least a few more restrooms—at 78th and 95th streets (which were built toward the end of 1941.)

 The Times ran a Sunday feature (on the front page of Section 2) on August 4, 1935, about the project.
 “Charm of Brooklyn’s Shore Road Being Revived as Park Project,” read the headline.